 The next day, number seven, was an easy 60 km ride to Darmstadt where I stayed with a friend I haven’t seen for over 11 years.
-We had so much to talk, the day just flew bye.
+I came in just in time for lunch and we had so much to talk about, the day just flew bye.
 She and her mom made delicious samosas and for breakfast the next morning she served Indian eggs with naan.
-It was supposed to be a +40 degrees day and I wanted to catch my friend in Straßburg before she took of to the Atlantic coast.
+It was supposed to be a +40 degrees day and I wanted to catch my friend in Straßburg before she took off to the Atlantic coast.
 So I planed to take an early train to Baden-Baden and cycle the 60 km from there to Straßburg.
-Well, the DB did not support my plan and I had to take a later train which got stuck on the way because kids were playing on the tracks.
+Well, the DB (German railway) did not support my plan, and I had to take a later train.
+This later got stuck on the way because kids were playing on the tracks.
 So I ended up taking the train all the way to Offenburg and cycled from there to Straßburg.
 Which is where I am writing this post whilst dipping my toes into the pool of the toddler.
 So far I cycled plus 800 km and tomorrow I will proceed to Basel to tackle the Jura mountain range.

 Day 1: Berlin – Coswig (Anhalt) 161.77 km

 Day 2: Coswig (Anhalt) – Lake Edderitz 69.87 km